Perspectives & Publications

 Hebrew College Arts Exhibits

-In 2021, Hebrew College established its Arts and Culture initiative in keeping with the College’s long-standing mission of fostering love of Torah, social justice, pluralism, and creativity.
+In 2021, Hebrew College established its Arts Initiative in keeping with the College’s long-standing mission of fostering love of Torah, social justice, pluralism, and creativity.
 Our exhibitions are open to the public, providing access to learning and on-going conversation.
 Learn more.

 >> Please visit our Events page for current show information.